-A new generation of Yorkshire cyclists making their mark on the world stage include Scott Thwaites and Adam Blythe.
+A new generation of Yorkshire cyclists are making their mark including, Dean and Russell Downing, Scott Thwaites, Josh Edmundson and Adam Blythe.
 Not to mention Yorkshire cyclists in other disciplines who have made their mark such as multiple world cup and downhill world mountain bike champion Steve Peat and his present day contemporaries.

 Yorkshire is widely regarded as one of the spiritual heartlands of UK cycling having been involved in development of road racing and time trialling from their early inceptions.